 The Board has four standing committees: (i) Audit; (ii) Compensation; (iii) Corporate Governance and Nominating; and (iv) Health, Safety and Sustainability.
 A Disclosure Committee has also been formed as a sub-committee of the Corporate Governance and Nominating Committee.
-Details as to composition and mandate of the Audit Committee are described in this AIF under heading "Information Concerning the Audit Committee and External Auditor"; detail related to the mandates and composition of the Compensation Committee, Corporate Governance and Nominating Committee, and the Health, Safety and Sustainability Committee are described in the Corporation's Management Information Circular prepared in respect of the Annual General Meeting of the Shareholders of the Corporation to be held on May 9, 2013, and which will be filed on SEDAR at www.sedar.com.
+Details as to the composition and mandate of the audit committee of the Board (the "Audit Committee"), are described in this AIF under the heading "Information Concerning the Audit Committee and External Auditor"; detail related to the mandates and composition of the Compensation Committee, Corporate Governance and Nominating Committee, and the Health, Safety and Sustainability Committee are described in the Corporation's Management Information Circular prepared in respect of the Annual General Meeting of the Shareholders of the Corporation to be held on May 12, 2014, and which will be filed on SEDAR at www.sedar.com.